DanC2001/MTRX2700_MajorProject/README.md

             * Tested different inputted pan and tilt values to ensure that servos were never directed to move past their mechanical stops

 ## Timer
-      Location Demo > isr_vectors.c and also Demo > lidar.h

       High Level Code Information:
-            * The functions for the timer module can be found in Lidar.c
+            * The functions for the timer module can be found in Lidar.c and main.c
             * This module utilises the timer channels on the HCS12 board to work in conjunction with the LIDAR sensor
             * The timer is used to calculate the time between rising and falling edges, signals generated by the LIDAR when an object is detected
             * This module takes the time data (initially measured in clock cycles) and converts it to a time measurement in milliseconds
-            * The time value can then be outputted to other modules, converted to a distance value (where 1 microsecond = 1cm
+            * The time value can then be outputted to other modules, converted to a distance value (where 1 microsecond = 1cm)
-            * INPUTS:
-                  * Prescaler (line 89, Lidar.c)
-                  * Overflow (line 89 and line 101, Lidar.c)
-                  * Channel presets (lines 88 - 94, Lidar.c)
-            * OUTPUTS:
-                  * Time between rising and falling edges, in milliseconds (line 22, Lidar.c) Limitations
+      Limitations
             * Limits the use of the timer for other functions in a project Testing
-            * Use with known lengths (Function run time) to test timer is working and timer_to_time is working as intended.
-            * Test the overflow by enabling the overflow then checking its value after a few seconds to see it ahs increased. (or place breakpoint into the interrupt)
-            * Test with PH0 (LIDAR) to test input capture of signal
+            *

 ## LIDAR
-      Location: Demo > lidar.h

       High Level Code Information:
-            * The functions for the timer module can be found in Lidar.c, main.c and scan_area.c
+            * The functions for the timer module can be found in Lidar.c and main.c
             * The LIDAR is a sensor that is used to detect obstacles in the surrounding environment
             * The sensor is mounted on the servos and scans the surrounds as the servo is being moved
             * The LIDAR module works in conjuction with the timer to collect and store data
             * This module calculates distance from time data from the timer and stores it in an array
-            * The minimum value in the matrix (excluding 0s) is extracted and can be used as an output
+            * The minimum value in the matrix (excluding 0s) is extracted and can be used as an output Limitations
-            * INPUTS:
-                  * Time information, in milliseconds (line 22, Lidar.c)
-            * OUTPUTS:
-                  * Distance information in metres (line 76, Lidar.c)
-      Limitations
-            * The LIDAR hardware can give false or zero readings
+            * The LIDAR hardware can give false or zero readings Testing
-            * If a new obstacle appears in the middle of a scan, it will not be picked up until the next scan Testing
             * Started by taking single measurements to a large object and then measured physical difference to ensure they matched
-            * Then tested it by taking measurements across a grid using servos and outputted the matrix to serial to ensure that results aligned with the
-              environment being mapped
+            * Then tested it by taking measurements across a grid using servos and outputted the matrix to serial to ensure that results aligned with the                         environment being mapped

 ## Serial
-      Location: Demo > serial.h

       High Level Code Information:
-            * The functions for the serial module can be found in serial.c, main.c and scan_area.c
+            * The functions for the timer module can be found in serial.c and main.c Limitations
-            * All the functions for this module that are located in scan_area.c are involved in the tabularisation process
-            * The serial connection uses interrupts for each individual SCI maodule (0 or 1)
-            * The serial connection used for this project is SCI1 as SCI0 is used for communication to the board.
-            * This module uses structures to easily pass information back and forth between functions
-            * This module has two stucts labelled as buffers "rx" and "tx" for recieving and transmitting strings respectivly
-            * This module has 3 functions and 2 interupt routines
-                  * Byte create_SCI_config(void)
-                        * makes a config struct and fills it accordinly
-                        * calls set_SCI_config with the configuration
-                        * returns byte from set_SCI_Config
-                  * Byte set_SCI_config(SCI_config_t)
-                        * Sets the SCI configuration to the intended port and returns a signal depending on outcome
-                              * 1 for successful SC1 initiation
-                              * 0 for successful SC0 initiation
-                              * -1 (ESCIALLOC) for unsuccessful initiation
-                  * void send_message(Byte SCI_port)
-                        * initiates the message sending of the tx buffer
-                        * Uses a byte to choose what SCI port (0 or 1) recommend using return of create_SCI_config as identifier
-                  * __interupt void SCIn_ISR(void)
+            *
-                        * Two functions SCI0_ISR and SCI1_ISR
-                        * each are called when the serial interrupt for the respective port is called
-                        * They continue to read/store or send a message bepending on the mode of the port
-                        * Once complete they turn off the Interupt.
-      Limitations
-            * Serial is slow and can take time to output large strings, therefore if a program is fast enough is can overwrite a buffer before it is completed
-            * The buffer length is set to 512 characters and placing more than that into the tx.str will lead to it overflowing, if >512 characters is placed into the rx buffer it will loop back to the start.
       Testing
-            * Ensure that when configuring that the byte returned from create_SCI_config is not -1 (255) and is a 1 or 0
-            * Use a set string (e.g "12345\t6\n654321") place it into tx.str and set the length to 14 and call send_message to the configured port
-            * Test with functions adding to/from the buffer.
+            *

 ## Speaker
-      Location: Demo > speaker.h

       High Level Code Information:
             * The functions for the timer module can be found in speaker.c
             * Tis module takes distance information from the LIDAR module and plays a beep at a pitch that is inversely proportional to the distance value
                   * The closer the obstacle is, the higher the pitch
             * Each time a row in the distance matrix is filled, a beep sounds from the speaker at a pitch calculated from the last minimum value inputted to the                 module from the LIDAR module
-            * When the matrix is full, the minimum value is sent to this module and a new pitch is calculated
+            * When the matrix is full, the minimum value is sent to this module and a new pitch is calculated Limitations
-            * INPUTS:
-                  * Distance from nearest object, in metres (line 30, Speaker.c)
-            * OUTPUTS:
-                  * Beeping sound (hardware) Limitations
             * Speaker cannot sound while the servos and LIDAR are scanning, only when they have finished one scan, so beeping cannot be continuous
       Testing